 Children of the Inquisition is more than just a movie—it’s an entire journey through history, which was shot over the span of 6 years, in 12 different cities around the world.

 The movie basically addresses a situation that occurred 500 years ago during the Portuguese and Spanish Inquisitions.
 Many Jewish families had to choose between converting to Catholicism or fleeing.

 The movie is set in the present day and follows the journeys of the descendants of those families as they explore their roots and unearth the perilous history of their ancestors.

 Besides these movies, you can also check out “The Golden State Killer: It’s Not Over” if you’re into true crime and forensic genetic genealogy.
 It’s a TV show and it follows the investigation of the Golden State Killer—definitely worth watching if you followed the original case.

-And in case all these movies about genealogy make you wantresearch your own family history —get in touch with us at DavisDNA & Family Research.
+And in case all these movies about genealogy make you want online family history dna analysis —get in touch with us at DavisDNA & Family Research.